||Italy, Aosta and Piemonte Regions Italy and the Valais, Switzerland

-Air fare, lunches, any transfers or excursions on trains, lifts, buses, taxis, luggage transfer to Zermatt, extra charges due to changes in itinerary, items not on set dinner menu, dinners in Valtournenche and Zermatt and as described in the final itinerary, beverages except what is served at breakfast, insurance, items of personal nature (phone calls, laundry, excess baggage charge, medical expenses, evacuation costs, insurance, passport fees, etc.).
-This may change depending on your final confirmed itinerary.
+Airfare, lunches, any transfers or excursions on trains, lifts, buses, taxis, luggage transfer to Zermatt, extra charges due to changes in itinerary, items not on set dinner menu, dinners in Valtournenche and Zermatt and as described in the final itinerary, beverages (except what is served at breakfast), insurance, items of a personal nature.
+This may change, depending on your final confirmed itinerary.

 SWISS TRAVEL PASSES

 Switzerland has a wonderfully extensive, organized and efficient public transportation system.
 There are any number of passes available through the Swiss Rail service that can help economize on your travel within Switzerland, as well as help make your travel go more smoothly.
-Passes can allow for reduced fares on most, but not all, trains, buses, lifts, and ferries as well as on transfers on unaccompanied luggage.
+Passes can allow for reduced fares on most, but not all, trains, buses, lifts, and ferries, as well as on transfers of unaccompanied luggage.

-For more information on how your self-guided trip might benefit from a Swiss pass, please contact us or you may also like to visit My Switzerland and Swiss Rail .
+For more information on how your self-guided trip might benefit from a Swiss Travel Pass, please contact us or you may also like to visit My Switzerland and Swiss Rail .

 This trip is not luggage supported.
-You carry with you what you will need for the duration of the trip.
-We provide a detailed packing list; however, plan on carrying roughly a 20 lbs. pack.
+You'll carry with you what you'll need for the duration of the trip.
+We provide a detailed packing list; however, plan on carrying a roughly 20-lb pack.
 (See our sample packing list.)
-With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs. including lunch and water.
+With advances in synthetic clothing and other travel gear, it’s possible to keep your pack weight to 20 lbs., including lunch and water.
 Any extra luggage you will not need can be sent to Zermatt to meet you at the end of your hike; however, there are some restrictions and limitations.
-The best option will include either arriving in Valtournenche without any additional luggage or sending extra luggage directly from the Geneva Airport on your arrival.
+The best option will include either arriving in Valtournenche without any additional luggage or sending extra luggage directly from the Geneva Airport upon your arrival.
 We are happy to describe options.
 Please call us before making any plans.
 Any luggage transfer costs are not included in the cost of the trip.

 ACCOMMODATIONS AND FACILITIES

-The accommodations vary from comfortable 2 and 3 star hotels to one night in a rustic mountain cabane.
-Your trip may or may not included the following depending on your final confirmed itinerary.
+The accommodations vary from comfortable 2- and 3- star hotels to one night in a rustic mountain cabane.
+Your trip may or may not include the following, depending on your final confirmed itinerary:

 Hotels: Hotels with private baths included Valtournenche, St. Jacques/Champoluc, Gressonay, Alagna, Macugnaga, Saas Fee, Graechen and Zermatt.
 These hotels are comfortable and welcoming.

-Cabanes or Refuges: Europa Hut is a classic, old-fashioned mountain hut with its small bunk rooms and limited personal space.
-It caters to high mountaineers as well as hikers.
-It is usually very busy.
+Cabanes or Refuges: Europa Hut, or Hutte, is a classic, old-fashioned mountain hut with small bunk rooms and limited personal space.
+It is usually very busy, catering to high mountaineers as well as hikers.
 The views from the hut are incredible.

-The atmosphere is friendly and jovial as hikers from many countries gather to spend the night.
-We believe that staying in the cabanes and small hotels offers a wonderful opportunity to meet hikers from other parts of the world, experience something new and wonderful and take part in the simple tradition of the European style of hiking hut-to-hut.
+The atmosphere at the accomodations is friendly and jovial as hikers from many countries gather to spend the night.
+We believe that staying in the cabanes and small hotels offers a wonderful opportunity to meet hikers from other parts of the world, experience something new and wonderful, and take part in the simple tradition of the European style of hiking hut-to-hut.

 Meals: Breakfasts are served each morning at the hotels and at Europa Hutte.
 Lunches are picnic style on the trail.
 Dinners are served at most hotels and at Europa Hutte.
 Dinners are not included in Valtournenche, Alagna, Macugnaga or Zermatt.

 This route normally starts in Valtournenche, Italy.
-However there are other places from where you can start this hike.
+However, there are other places from where you can begin this hike.
 Call us with your travel time frame and we can come up with some ideas.

-Normally this route ends in Zermatt, however you can end the hike is other Swiss villages.
+Normally this route ends in Zermatt; however, you can end the hike in other Swiss villages.

 WHO WOULD LIKE THIS TRIP?

 Our Tour Monte Rosa is a fantastic route for strong hikers with self-guided experience.
-If you enjoy quiet trails and challenging days, staying in small villages then this is the trip for you.
-If you like the sound of this hike but are not sure of doing on a self-guided basis, we encourage you to join our guided hike.
+If you enjoy quiet trails and challenging days and staying in small villages, then this is the trip for you.
+If you like the sound of this hike but are not sure of doing it on a self-guided basis, we encourage you to join our guided hike.

 WHAT MAKES THIS TRIP DIFFERENT?

-We are a small company.
-The founders take part in every aspect of the business from designing our trips, to speaking directly with prospective hikers, to guiding.
+We are a small company and, as founders, take part in every aspect of the business, from designing our trips, to speaking directly with prospective hikers, to guiding.
 We are intimately familiar with our trip areas, the hotel and hut owners and service providers with whom we work.
 At the end of a day of hiking you will be greeted with the same welcome as if we were arriving along with you.
-We are dedicated to providing personal attention and crafting a quality experience at good value that is just right for you.
-We are happy to send you a list of past participants.
-They will give you an honest insight to their experiences.
+We are dedicated to providing personal attention and crafting a quality experience, at good value, that is just right for you.
+We are happy to send you a list of past participants who can share honest insight into their experiences.